MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceComposite.md

 ---
-ms.date: 07/08/2020
+ms.date: 08/01/2022
 keywords:  dsc,powershell,configuration,setup
-title: Composite resources - Using a DSC configuration as a resource
+title: Composite resources - Using a DSC Configuration as a resource
+description: >
-description: This article describes how to create and use a composite resource.
+  This article describes how to create and use a composite resource.
 ---

 # Composite resources: Using a DSC configuration as a resource

-> Applies To: PowerShell 7.0
+> Applies To: PowerShell 7.2

 In real-world situations, configurations can become long and complex, calling many different resources and setting a vast number of properties.
 To help address this complexity, you can use a